If these are questions that have been niggling at you, you have come to the right place.

 Score: Range of 1 to 8 in increments of 1.

-Any score upward of 6 is considered good.
-A typical student will require 25 hours of preparation to get a score of 6 or more in this section.
+So, what is a good score?
+A score more than 6 is considered good.
+You will have to invest 25 hours of focused preparation for the IR section to get a score of 6 or more.

 Quantitative Reasoning Section